-Vancouver, Washington – a city we stumbled onto by accident – is steeped in history and charm.
-Not as well-known as the Canadian city of the same name to the north and certainly not as popular as Portland, Oregon that sits just 10 miles south, Vancouver, WA is often overlooked.
-During our time in the city, however, we learned that there are plenty of Things To Do in Vancouver, Washington that make it a great place to visit!
+Vancouver, Washington is a place we stumbled onto by accident.
+Not as well-known as the Canadian city of the same name to the north and certainly not as popular as Portland, Oregon just 10 miles south, Vancouver, WA is often overlooked.

 Vancouver, Washington Things To Do

-Because our long trip was a quick decision, we hadn’t done any research on what to do in Vancouver, WA.
 As we had never considered staying in the city before, we wondered if there were enough things to see in Vancouver, WA to keep us entertained.

 At first glance, downtown Vancouver, WA seems small and quiet – but, like many Underrated Destinations in the USA, Vancouver intrigued us.